Who is Vontae Davis?

 (iii) Buffalo Bills

 The College Football he played at Illinois, and he was drafted by the Dolphins in the first round of the NFL Draft in 2009.
-In his quite little and excellent professional career, he played 2 pro-bowls.
+In his little and excellent professional career, he played 2 pro-bowls.
 And last he played for Buffalo Bills and got retirement in 2018.
 Vontae Davis age is 30 years, height is 5 feet 11 inches (1.80 m), weight is 207 lbs (94 kg), zodiac sign is Gemini, ethnicity is black, nationality is American and religion is unknown.
-In 2015, he got married to his girlfriend Megan Harpe.
+In 2015, he married his girlfriend Megan Harpe.

 See more: Tim Belusko Age, Instagram, Wiki, Husband, Net Worth, Height And Bio